Usher Hall,

 The 13.8m chandelier uses lengths of fluorescent tubes encased within double acrylic cylinders; the inner layer is frosted to soften the light while the outer layer is etched with a ringed pattern that catches the light.
 Each fluorescent section is separated by shorter sections of frosted glass rings uplit with LEDs to add sparkle and introduce variation along the length.
 Due to the overall height of the stair, the suspended structure had to be built in six sections to accommodate lamp lengths, cable routing and access for cleaning and maintenance.

-We designed the concept for the chandelier and developed it with bespoke manufacturer Mike Stoane Lighting in collaboration with LDN.
+We designed the concept for the chandelier and developed it with bespoke manufacturer Stoane Lighting in collaboration with LDN.